satyajitghana/AngularProjects/my-second-app/README.md

 ``ngAfterViewInit`` : Called after the component's view (and child views) has been initialized
 ``ngAfterViewChecked`` : Called every time the view (and child views) have been checked
 ``ngOnDestroy`` : Called once the component is about to be destroyed

+# Attribute vs Structural

+## Attribute Directives
+- Looks like a normal HTML attribute (possibly with databinding or event binding)
+- Only affect/change the element they are added to

+## Structural Directive
+- Looks like a normal HTML attribute but have a leading * (for desugaring)
+- Affect a whole area in the DOM (elements get added/removed)